prb28/vscode-amiga-vbcc-example/README.md

 # Example project for Amiga visual studio code vbcc project
 Example of vscode workspace for Amiga Assembly and C integration building.

-# !!Work in progress binaries not ready!!
+# !!Work in progress !!

 ## Getting started
 ### Download the workspace